karlssberg/Motiv/README.md

         .WhenTrue("customer is eligible for a loan")
         .WhenFalse("customer is not eligible for a loan") .Create();

+var eligibleResult = isEligibleForLoan.IsSatisfiedBy(eligibleCustomer);

+eligibleResult.Reason;   // "customer is eligible for a loan" eligibleResult.Assertions; // ["customer is eligible for a loan"] eligibleResult.DetailedReason; // customer is eligible for a loan
+                               //     AND
+                               //         customer has a good credit score
+                               //         customer has sufficient income
 ```

 When deriving new propositions, you may still require assertions or metadata from the original.